 Claims, valuations and repairs

-If you’ve got comprehensive insurance, then the damage should be covered subject to the terms and conditions of the policy.
+If you’ve got comprehensive car insurance, then the damage should be covered subject to the terms and conditions of the policy.

-- You don't have to claim from your insurer, but if repair costs are high or your car’s a write-off, then you may want to while bearing in mind that your 'no claims' discount may be affected.
+- You don't have to claim from your insurer, but if repair costs are high or your car’s a write-off, then you may want to while bearing in mind that your no claims discount may be affected.